 You can also pursue private scholarships found within your local community or opportunities online.

 By default, most colleges will bill you twice a year – once for the fall semester and once for the spring semester.

 Coming up with a full semester’s payment all at once can be difficult, even for families with relatively high incomes.

-If you can afford to devote a fraction of your monthly disposable income toward college tuition, you should consider enrolling in the college’s monthly payment plan.
+If you can afford to devote a fraction of your monthly disposable income toward college tuition, you should consider enrolling in your college’s monthly payment plan.

-And speaking of loans, they are utilized by families at all income levels to help pay for college.
+And speaking of loans, they are utilized by families of all income levels to help pay for college.

 Some parents even agree to pay off their child’s loans for them should the student maintain a certain grade point average, graduate on time, etc.

 When borrowing, be sure to carefully consider all loan terms, as well as relevant gift tax implications for paying off a child’s loans.

 Higher income families may be able to structure their finances in a way that allows their child to claim this credit for themselves.

 Also, as previously mentioned, families at all income levels can take advantage of tax-free asset accumulation by investing in a College Savings Plan.